 J.C.
 Slaughter falls picnic area is just minutes from Brisbane, yet this green retreat feels a world away.
 Brisbane Kids can enjoy some time amongst nature with opportunities for hikes, nature play, picnics, or a BBQ.

 Once you drive into the J. C. Slaughter Fall picnic area, there are many beautiful places to stop for a picnic.
 You will find many picnic tables, shelters, and BBQs in open grassy areas.
 Accessible toilets are located at both ends of the car park and water is positioned close to the picnic areas.

 For something a little more nature-focused, near the start of the Summit Track is a grassy clearing large enough for many families to enjoy.
 Under the mature trees, there are plenty of shady places to throw down a picnic rug.
 There is a wooden platform, a wood-burning BBQ and a water bubbler.

 The expansive J C Slaughter Falls picnic area provided plenty of space for us to set up for the day without being crowded by other picnic-goers.
 The grounds have basic facilities such as a toilet block (open 6am to 7pm), picnic tables and wood barbeques scattered throughout, however we chose not to cook and set ourselves up on a rug under a big tree to enjoy the filtered sunlight.
 There are also grassy open spaces to lunch or have a game of cricket.
 Despite the popularity of the park, the surrounding undisturbed bushland made us feel like we were much further from the city than we were in this truly peaceful setting.

 The Aboriginal Art Trail

-For much of the year, these falls are dry (but still picturesque), however, they are quite magnificent following a heavy downpour.
-On this circuit, you can also see several displays of Aboriginal artwork in the form of rock paintings and stick arrangements, thus the name.
+For much of the year, these falls are dry (but still picturesque); however, they are quite magnificent following a heavy downpour.
+On this circuit, you can also see several displays of Aboriginal artwork in rock paintings and stick arrangements, thus the name.